zzhang82/web422/notes/week06.md

 ### Topic sequence

 The recent coverage of React introduced you to a new way to think about building a client-side web app.
-Now, we do it in Angular.
+Now, we do it again in Angular.

 To get started, read this [introduction to Angular](angular-intro), and also follow its links to read or skim additional content.